sekika/kaidoku/docs/level.md

 The levels are determined by the numbers of initial blank cells, the difficulty of the logics that is used, and the complexity of seach.
 Up to level 3 the number of blank cells is the dominant factor, up to level 6 the difficulty of the logics is the dominant factor, and from level 7 complexity of the search is the dominant factor.

 Current status of kaidoku is in development, and algorithm to determine the level is not fixed yet.
-As more logics will be implemented, the level will change.
+As more logics will be implemented, the level of a certain problem will change.
+Therefore, the problem book shipped now is a tentative one.

 - - -